 Summary – Cleaning Teeth With Coconut Oil

-As you can see, oil pulling with coconut oil has many health benefits and is a great practice to add to your healthy living regimen.
-I hope you’ve found this helpful and want to encourage you to try it and see what you think.
-I’d love to hear from you about your experiences with oil pulling!
+As you can see, oil pulling has many health benefits and it’s a wonderful natural approach to oral health that you can easily add to your healthy lifestyle.
+I hope you’ve found this helpful and would love to encourage you to try it and see what you think.

-If you want to learn more about oil pulling you’ll wanna check out:
+If you want to learn more be sure to check out:

 Have you tried oil pulling?
-Do you have questions and/or tips?
+Do you have any questions or tips to share?